-Betta fish (Betta Splendens) are mostly placid and peaceful fish, but they are also known as Siamese Fighting Fish for a reason.
+Betta fish are mostly placid and peaceful fish, but they are also known as Siamese Fighting Fish for a reason.
 Bettas are prone to temper tantrums, and you will definitely know when you have an angry betta fish on your hands.

 Betta fish can be angry if they don’t have enough room to swim, if their territory is threatened, or even if they aren’t fed on time.
-An angry betta flare is enough to show you how they feel, as they flare their gills, spread their fins, and swim erratically around the tank.
+An angry betta flare is enough to show you how they feel as they flare their gills, spread their fins, and swim erratically around the tank.

-Main Causes For Angry Betta Fish
+Common Reasons For Angry Betta Fish

-If you are asking the question, “why is my betta fish so aggressive?”, there are a number of reasons why this may be the case.
+If you are asking the question, “Why is my betta fish so aggressive?” there are a number of reasons why this may be the case.

 Some of the most common reasons why betta fish get angry are: